tomheno/docs/source/docs/getting-started.md

 php artisan migrate
 ```

-Create a user account for your admin panel by running
+Create an administrator account for your admin panel by running
 ```
 php artisan make:filament-user
 ```
 and answering the input prompts.
+Administrators have access to all areas of Filament, and are able to manage other users.

 Once you have a user account, you can sign in to the admin panel by visiting `/admin` in your browser.